Searching ...

 Additional exemptions are available for veterans, disabled persons, and surviving spouses of military personnel killed in action.

-Counties can enact local homestead exemptions using a valuation freeze year.
-This exemption, available in 35 counties and the City of Atlanta, will stop the property’s appraised value from changing as long as the homeowner resides there.
+Counties can enact a local homestead exemption using a valuation freeze year.
+This county exemption, available in 35 counties and the City of Atlanta, will stop the property’s appraised value from changing as long as the homeowner resides there.
 Age and income restrictions may apply.

 Historic properties listed on the National or Georgia Register of Historic Places can qualify for preferential assessment.
 Essentially, this exemption locks in the property value for nine years.
-It applies to the building or structure with no more than the two acres surrounding it.
+It applies to buildings or structures and no more than the two acres surrounding them.

 a notebook with Property Tax written in front